aaronsb/dbus-mcp/docs/QUICKSTART.md

 This will:
 - ✅ Check your Python version
-- ✅ Create a virtual environment with system packages
+- ✅ Create a virtual environment
 - ✅ Install all dependencies
 - ✅ Run tests to verify everything works

-### Option 2: Manual Install
+### Option 3: Manual Install

+For custom setups:

 ```bash
 # Clone the repository